Dar1aK/os-project/README.md

 - Sort files
 - Simple authentication
 - Ability to record and then save video
+- Add gallery for view pictures, pagination
+- Add detail page for pictures and comments
 - Typescript is used
 - Redux Toolkit is used for state management